DevExpress/testcafe/docs/articles/faq/README.md

 ### What is the difference between [TestCafe Studio](https://www.devexpress.com/products/testcafestudio/) and [open-source TestCafe](https://devexpress.github.io/testcafe)?

 TestCafe Studio is a testing IDE built on top of the open-source TestCafe engine.
-Try it whether you're looking to simplify the way you record your tests or want to delegate testing to a QA team that does not want to write JavaScript.
+It simplifies the way you record tests and helps you delegate testing to a QA team that does not want to write JavaScript.

 Read the following article to learn how TestCafe Studio could fit into your workflow: [What's Better than TestCafe?
 TestCafe Studio](https://www.devexpress.com/products/testcafestudio/).